mkawalec/hapi-auth-signed-cookie/README.md

 takes the following required options:

 - `cookie` - the cookie name.
 Defaults to `'sid'`.
-- `password` - used for Iron cookie encoding.
+- `password` - used for cookie signing
 - `ttl` - sets the cookie expires time in milliseconds.
 Defaults to single browser session (ends when browser closes).
 - `domain` - sets the cookie Domain value.
 Defaults to none.